linafarchado/Safetext/README.md

 - It automatically replaces any sensitive data with a masked version (ex: Alexandre == [GIVENNAME])

 - ```!allow``` command to bypass sensitive data censorship.

+# Technical Overview

+## Datasets

+### 1. Hate Speech and Offensive Language Dataset
+This dataset, sourced from Twitter data, was created to study hate speech detection.
+Each text entry is classified into one of three categories:
+- Hate speech
+- Offensive language
+- Neither

+### 2. PII-Masking-400k (AI4Privacy)
+This dataset is specifically designed to train and evaluate models that mask **personally identifiable information (PII)** and sensitive data in text.
+It contains:
+- **400,000 rows** of synthetically generated data
+- **Six languages** to support multilingual applications

+The synthetic nature of the dataset ensures that it avoids any actual data leaks while simulating realistic use cases.

+### 3. Synthetic Dataset (Faker)
+This dataset is entirely generated using the [Faker](https://faker.readthedocs.io/en/master/) library.
+It includes:
+- Email addresses
+- Postal addresses
+- Phone numbers

+---

+## Data Processing and Modeling

+### Data Cleaning
+For the **Hate Speech and Offensive Language Dataset**, we performed:
+1. **Resampling** to handle class imbalances.
+2. **Data cleaning** to remove noise and improve data quality.

+### Feature Engineering
+- We used **TF-IDF** as a vectorizer to transform the text data into numerical representations suitable for machine learning models.

+### Machine Learning Models
+We applied three machine learning models to classify the data:
+1. **Logistic Regression**
+2. **Random Forest**
+3. **Support Vector Machine (SVM)**

+For hyperparameter optimization, a **GridSearch** approach was used to identify the best-performing parameters for each model.

+### Fine-Tuned Model
+For the **PII-Masking-400k Dataset**, we fine-tuned a **BERT-based model** to detect and mask PII effectively.
+The fine-tuning process adapted the pre-trained BERT model to the specific task using this dataset.